theplanetbrief.com /invest/

 Direct gilt, fund or ETF (exchange-traded fund)?

 Retail investors can gain exposure through individual gilts, gilt funds, green bond funds, ETFs (exchange-traded funds) or multi-asset funds.
 Each route behaves differently.
+If the fund route is the relevant comparison, read our guide to green bond funds in the UK before assuming a fund behaves like a single gilt.

 Route Pros Watch-outs